On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Quarterly

-NRTP IS – National Registry of Tuberculosis Patients Information System
+Electronic Registry of Cancer Patients Information System

 Decrease in the value of the indicator for the reporting period compared to the previous period by 5%